-Over the last several years, we’ve taken dozens of international and domestic trips, usually for pennies on the dollar.
-We’ve stepped inside the Roman Colosseum, walked in the footsteps of King Henry VIII, and sipped frozen drinks on some of the world’s most beautiful beaches.
+Over the last several years, we’ve used the best rewards cards to take dozens of international and domestic trips for pennies on the dollar.
+Programs like Chase Ultimate Rewards® and American Express Membership Rewards have helped us step inside the Roman Colosseum, walk in the footsteps of King Henry VIII, and sip frozen drinks on some of the world’s most beautiful beaches.

 What are Travel Rewards?

-And, while some people take using travel rewards to an extreme, you don’t have to do anything fancy to make a huge impact.
-Just chase the important rewards and redeem them for free travel!
+And, while some people take earning rewards to an extreme, you don’t have to do anything fancy to make a huge impact.
+Just chase the most important rewards and redeem them for free travel!